Season 17 Mentors

-AWP celebrates the writers serving as mentors in Season 17 of the Writer to Writer Mentorship Program.
-We selected twelve mentors for this session based on their experience, their willingness to serve, and the needs prevalent in the mentee applications.
-Mentors were each given several strong applications to choose from and selected their own mentees.
+AWP celebrates the twenty-three writers volunteering their time in Season 19 of the Writer to Writer Mentorship Program.
+We selected mentors for this session based on their experience and their commitment to supporting their mentees’ writing goals through this journey.

 Poetry